-But to the average gardener, the most important things to remember about them is;
+To the average gardener, the most important things to remember about Daffodils are:

 - They are deer proof (above ground) and gopher and mole/vole proof (underground)